This post may contain affiliate links. Please read our disclosure policy.

 How To Make An Apple Dutch Baby

-1. Preheat the Oven: Set the oven to 400°F. Place butter in a 6.5-inch cast iron skillet or a 5×5-inch baking dish and put it in the oven to melt while it preheats.
-Avoid larger pans, as they may cause the batter to spread too thin.
+1. Preheat the Oven: Set the oven to 400°F. Place the butter in a 6.5-inch cast iron skillet or a 5×5-inch baking dish and put it in the oven to melt as it preheats.

-1. Mix the Wet Ingredients: In a medium bowl, whisk together the egg, milk, vanilla, and sugar.
-For a smoother batter, use a blender.
+1. Make the Batter: In a medium bowl, whisk together the egg, milk, vanilla, and sugar.
+For an extra smooth batter, use a blender.

 egg, milk, and sugar whisked together in a mixing bowl.

-1. Add the Dry Ingredients: Whisk in the flour, salt, and cinnamon until fully combined.
+1. Add Dry Ingredients: Whisk in the flour, salt, and cinnamon until fully combined.

 dutch baby batter in a mixing bowl.

-1. Prepare the Skillet and Add Apples: Carefully remove the hot skillet from the oven using oven mitts.
-Swirl the melted butter to coat the bottom, then arrange the sliced apples evenly in the skillet.
+1. Add Apples to Skillet: Carefully remove the hot skillet from the oven using oven mitts.
+Swirl the butter to coat the bottom, then evenly arrange the sliced apples in the pan.

 melted butter in a cast iron skillet next to a skillet filled with sliced apples.

-1. Pour in the Batter: Slowly pour the batter over the apples, tilting the skillet if needed to spread it evenly.
+1. Add the Batter: Slowly pour the batter over the apples.
+Tilt the skillet or dish slightly if needed to spread it evenly.

 pancake batter poured over sliced apples in a cast iron skillet.

-1. Add the Topping: Mix the sugar and cinnamon, then sprinkle it over the batter.
+1. Add Topping: Mix the cinnamon and sugar, then sprinkle over the batter.

 cinnamon sugar sprinkled on top of an unbaked apple dutch baby.

-1. Bake: Return the skillet to the oven and bake for 20-25 minutes, until the edges are golden and the center puffs up.
-The pancake will deflate slightly as it cools.
+1. Bake: Return the skillet to the oven and bake for 20 to 25 minutes, until the edges are golden and the center is puffed.
+The Dutch baby will deflate slightly as it cools.
+Serve warm directly from the skillet or transfer to a plate.

 an apple dutch baby puffed up just out of the oven.